teiid/teiid-dashboard/README.md

 =======================

 Teiid Dashboard Builder is a web application for the visual composition of dashboards.
-A dashboard is composed by a set of business indicators (aka Key Performance Indicators) which feed from data coming from Teiid virtual databases.
+A dashboard is composed by a set of business indicators (aka Key Performance Indicators) which are feed from data coming from Teiid virtual databases.

 The project itself is a customization of the [Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) project.
 This customization has the following goals in mind:

 * To replace the whole tooling look&feel with Teiid's branding.
 * To provide users with a set of out-of-the-box sample dashboards to demonstrate how to exploit data coming from Teiid virtual databases.
-* To offer a tight integration at the data connectivity layer between Dashbuilder and Teiid.
+* To offer a tight integration between Dashbuilder and Teiid at the data connectivity layer.

 If you discover pitfalls, tips and tricks not described in this document, please update it using the [markdown syntax](http://daringfireball.net/projects/markdown/syntax).